sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Assertion:

 : Defined by the ITU in {{X.1252}} as "a statement made by an entity without accompanying evidence of its validity".
-In the context of SACM, an assertion is a collection result that includes metadata about the data source (and optionally a timestamp indicating the point in time the assertion was created at).
-The validity of an assertion cannot be verified.
+In the context of SACM, an assertion is the output of a SACM component in the form of a statement, including metadata about the data source and data origin (e.g. time stamps).
+While the validity of an assertion cannot be verified without, for example, an additional attestation protocol , an assertion (and therfore a statement, respectivly) can be accompanied by evidence of the validity of its metadata provided by a SACM component.

 Assessment:

 : Defined in {{RFC5209}} as "the process of collecting posture for a set of capabilities on the endpoint (e.g., host-based firewall) such that the appropriate validators may evaluate the posture against compliance policy."

-: Assessment is a specifc workflow that incorporates the SACM tasks discovery, collection and evaluation.
-A prominent instance of the assessment workflow is illustrated in the Vulnerability Assessement Scenario {{-vulnass}}
+: An assessment is a specifc workflow that incorporates the SACM tasks discovery, collection and evaluation.
+A prominent instance of the assessment workflow is illustrated in the Vulnerability Assessement Scenario {{-vulnass}}.

 Asset: